elugens/hello-javascript/docs/browser-related-questions/browser-document/browser-environment-specifications.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> JavaScript can execute on a browser, a web server, or another host, even a "smart" coffee machine if it supports JavaScript.
-Each one offers platform-specific features.
+  <div><strong>Interview Response:</strong> JavaScript operates on various platforms, including web browsers, server-side with Node.js, desktop and mobile applications using frameworks like Electron and React Native, and even IoT devices through specialized libraries.
 </div><br/>
   <div><strong>Technical Response:</strong> The JavaScript language can run on a browser, or a webserver or another host, even a “smart” coffee machine, if it can run JavaScript.
 Each of them provides platform-specific functionality.
 The JavaScript specification calls that a host environment.
 A host environment provides its own objects and functions additional to the language core.
 Web browsers give a means to control web pages.
 Node.js provides server-side features, and so on.
 </div>